Qazeer/artefacts.help/pages/aws/logs_collection_tools.md

 # -w <local | cloud>: defines if the results should stored in an S3 bucket only or if the results should also be downloaded to the local storage.
 python3 main.py [-r <REGION> | -A <REGION>] -w <local | cloud>

-# Downloads locally the exported / collected elements from invictus-aws.py.
+# Downloads locally the exported/collected elements from invictus-aws.py.
 aws s3 cp --recursive s3://<INVICTUS_BUCKET> <EXPORT_FOLDER>
 ```